cyberark/aim-puppet/README.md

 ## Module description

-The aim::provider module installs, configures, and manages the CyberArk AIM Credential Provider (aimprv) service.
+The aim::provider module installs, configures, and manages the CyberArk AIM Credential Provider.
+This includes the package, and service.

 ## Setup